jimhigson/oboe.js-dissertation/main/main.md

 While allowing both styles creates an API which is larger than it needs to be, creating a library which is targeted at both the client and server side is a balance between a consistent call syntax spanning environments and consistency with the environment.
-I hope that the dual interface will help adoption by either camp.
+Hopefully the dual interface will help adoption by either camp.
 The two styles are similar enough that a person familiar with one should be able to work with the other without difficulty.
-Implementating the duplicative parts of the API should require only a minimal degree of extra coding because they may be expressed in common using partial completion.
+Implementing the duplicative parts of the API should require only a minimal degree of extra coding because they may be expressed in common using partial completion.
 Because `'!'` is the JSONPath for the root of the document, for some callback `c`,